goyalanirudh00/electricity-load-forecasting-llm/README.md

 ## Overview

-This project implements a leak-free prototype for 24-hour ahead electricity load forecasting using a Large Language Model (LLM).
+This project implements a disciplined prototype for 24-hour ahead electricity load forecasting using a Large Language Model (LLM).
 Performance is evaluated using rolling-origin backtesting and compared against a strong seasonal-naive baseline.

+The goal is not to maximize accuracy via prompt tuning, but to evaluate whether a structured LLM approach can match a strong statistical baseline under strict evaluation discipline.

 The emphasis is on:

 - Methodological correctness
-- No data leakage
 - Deterministic feature construction
 - Clean evaluation logic
 - Reproducibility